 Formal training sessions are offered throughout the year to provide guidance on use of the CMS and guidelines to ensure web accessibility compliance.
-Personal instruction and help will be provided on an as needed basis by the Manager of Web Communications and New Media.
+Personal instruction and help will be provided on an as needed basis by the manager of Web Communications and New Media.
+Website training can be requested at www.CF.edu/MPRservices.